-Team alignment is defined as the process of arriving at a common understanding by which various employees across functions and departments communicate and collaborate in order to deliver specific organizational goals and objectives.
+Team alignment is arriving at a common understanding by which various employees across functions and departments communicate and collaborate to deliver specific organizational goals.

 Team alignment includes technology and human process convergence around delivering better products and services to customers.

-Therefore, today it is even more important that managers align their teams using technology and processes to cut losses emerging out of lack of clarity around work delivery, timeframes, key objectives, targets and goals.
+Therefore, it is even more critical that managers align their teams using technology and processes.
+The goal is to cut losses from a lack of clarity around work delivery, timeframes, key objectives, targets, and goals.

-Team alignment is also often cross-team, where various disciplines come together to deliver a final project, product or service.
+Team alignment is often cross-team, where various disciplines come together to deliver a final project, product, or service.

-For example, for technology product managers who work with programmers, engineers, digital designers and marketers – it is imperative that each member who belong to other functional teams are on the same page.
+For example, suppose technology product managers work with programmers, engineers, digital designers, and marketers.
+Then, each member who belongs to other functional teams must be on the same page.

-In addition, even among members who belong to the same functional group may need alignment among themselves.
-For example, programmers and developers who are also part of a larger product development team, will need alignment among themselves to ensure that the same tech-stack, programming language, and development methodologies are used.
+For example, programmers and developers who are also part of a larger product development team will need alignment.
+It ensures that the same tech-stack, programming language, and development methodologies get implemented.

 Why is Team Alignment important?

-To better understand the importance of team alignment, let us look at the objectives that are met when your team is aligned.
+To better understand the importance of team alignment, let us look at the objectives met when your team is aligned.

 Key Objectives of Team Alignment

-Output may be personal, outcome however is almost ways a team alignment effort.
+Output may be personal.
+The outcome, however, is almost ways a team alignment effort.

-Team leaders need to ensure that team members are aligned on their individual goals and how together they are expected to produce an outcome for the organization.
+Team leaders must ensure that team members align on their individual goals and collaborate to get a result that benefits the entire organization.

 ‘A millennial workforce today demands transparency above all else.
 A manager of millennials needs accountability.’